 Another factor that will affect how your bleach will freeze is the kind of bleach you have.
 For example, bleach with 10% Sodium Hypochlorite will begin to freeze at a temperature of 7 degrees F.

 A product with 5% Sodium Hypochlorite will begin to solidify at a temperature of 20 degrees F. As you can see, the more water your bleach has, the less likely it will freeze at high temperatures.

 If you want your bleach to remain active for long, you should store it properly by avoiding freezing and hot conditions.
 That means storing your product inside a cabinet in your house.

 Such a place will have a stable room temperature compared to storing it in your garage or an outside store.
 Also, store it in an opaque bottle – do not switch your bleach to a clear container since it will be exposed to the sunlight and will begin to degrade.

 Like all other hazardous material, you should ensure that you store it away from pets and kids.
 It is also advisable to keep it away from your household cleaning items because it reacts with some of them to produce toxic fumes.

 The shelf life of a bottle of bleach is shown on the label.
 With that said, your bleach will be highly active for the first six months if you store it the right way.

 You can also use it for about nine months.
 Consider replacing a bottle that is older than one year.

-You should know the chlorine content of your bleach to ensure that you store it the right way.
+You should know content of your bleach to ensure that you store it the right way.
 Generally speaking, bleach will start to freeze when it hits 19 degrees F.